mcgill-csus/Constitution/Constitution.md

 2. Act as a liaison between the SUS and the CSUS;
 3. Promote and represent the interests of constituents in the Faculty of Science.

+### 21.2 Vice-President Help Desk

+The Help Desk Representative shall:

+1. Act as liaison between the Help Desk tutors and the Executive Council;
+2. Find, interview, and appoint tutors to the Help Desk;
+3. Create and maintain the schedule for tutors;
+4. Obtain and deliver to all tutors who have successfully completed their appointment a letter attesting to the number of hours they have contributed at the end of each academic semester;
+5. Organize and deliver rewards for the tutors to recognize their contribution.

 ## 20. Equity Commissioner

 The Equity Commissioner shall: